Chris McCausland: Stand-up comedy

-McCausland first gave stand-up a go at a new act comedy night in Balham in July 2003.
-Within his first year of performing, he won the Jongleurs J2O Last Laugh competition, came runner up in the Laughing Horse New Act of The Year and placed third in Channel 4's So You Think You're Funny competition.
+McCausland first tried stand-up at a new act comedy night in a room above a pub in Balham, south London, in July 2003.
+Within his first year of performing, he won the Jongleurs J2O Last Laugh competition, came runner up in the Laughing Horse New Act of The Year and came third in Channel 4's So You Think You're Funny? competition.